Toroyteach/MobileRegex/README.md

 # RegularExpression
 Regular expression for mobile numbers in kenya

-This regular expression will filter all numbers including all there new service providers prefixes
+This regular expression will filter all numbers including all the new service providers prefixes. this Code includes all carries in kenya from Safaricom, Airtel, Telkom, Faiba Equitel..

+Feel free to use this code to shorten your development cycle and also enhance a more secure pattern search validation in your input field.

+Happy coding